Monkey testing: Advantages

-Monkey testing is an effective way to identify some out-of-the-box errors.
-Since the scenarios tested are usually ad-hoc, monkey testing can also be a good way to perform load and stress testing.
-The intrinsic randomness of monkey testing also makes it a good way to find major bugs that can break the entire system.
-The setup of monkey testing is easy, therefore good for any application.
-Smart monkeys, if properly set up with an accurate state model, can be really good at finding various kinds of bugs.
+Monkey testing is a standard way to identify out-of-the-box errors.
+Since the scenarios tested are usually ad-hoc, monkey testing is also used to perform load and stress testing.
+The intrinsic randomness of monkey testing also causes it to find major bugs that can break the entire system.
+The simple setup of monkey testing results in it being acceptable for various applications.
+Smart monkeys, if properly set up with an accurate state model, can prove to be skilled at finding various kinds of bugs.

 Disadvantages

-The randomness of monkey testing often makes the bugs found difficult or impossible to reproduce.
-Unexpected bugs found by monkey testing can also be challenging and time consuming to analyze.
+The randomness of monkey testing often causes the bugs found difficult or impossible to reproduce.
+Unexpected bugs found by monkey testing can also be challenging and time-consuming to analyze.
 In some systems, monkey testing can go on for a long time before finding a bug.
-For smart monkeys, the ability highly depends on the state model provided, and developing a good state model can be expensive.
+For smart monkeys, the effectiveness highly depends on the state model provided, and developing a good state model can be expensive.

 Similar techniques and distinctions

-While monkey testing is sometimes treated the same as fuzz testing and the two terms are usually used together, some believe they are different by arguing that monkey testing is more about random actions while fuzz testing is more about random data input.
+While monkey testing can be treated the same as fuzz testing and the two terms are usually used together, some believe they are different by arguing that monkey testing is more about random actions while fuzz testing is more about random data input.
 Monkey testing is also different from ad-hoc testing in that ad-hoc testing is performed without planning and documentation and the objective of ad-hoc testing is to divide the system randomly into subparts and check their functionality, which is not the case in monkey testing.